unibz-core/security-ontology/README.md

 ## Errata

 - In ROSE, the cardinality of << characterization >> relation between Intention and subjects (Risk Subject, Attacker, Protected Subject, and Security Designer) should be 0...1, instead of 1, as it is written in the paper.
-This repository already contains the corrected version.
+This repository contains the corrected version.